Marker Logo

 Topics and series.
 This historical marker is listed in these topic lists: Settlements & SettlersWar, US Revolutionary.
 In addition, it is included in the Daughters of the American Revolution, and the Mississippi State Historical Marker Program series lists.
 A significant historical date for this entry is December 23, 1833.

 Location.
 33° 27.845′ N, 88° 48.83′ W. Marker is in Starkville, Mississippi, in Oktibbeha County.
-Marker is at the intersection of North Jackson Street and West Main Street, on the right when traveling north on North Jackson Street.
+It is at the intersection of North Jackson Street and West Main Street, on the right when traveling north on North Jackson Street.
 Touch for map.
 Marker is at or near this postal address: 301 West Main Street, Starkville MS 39759, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-First Presbyterian Church (about 400 feet away, measured in a direct line); First Baptist Church (about 700 feet away); Johnny Cash and “Starkville City Jail”
+At least 8 other markers are within walking distance of this marker: First Presbyterian Church (about 400 feet away, measured in a direct line); First Baptist Church (about 700 feet away); Johnny Cash and “Starkville City Jail”

 Paid Advertisement